Last modified on January 17, 2023

 Forrester defines iPaaS and hybrid integration platform as the following:

 “Technologies that simplify and reduce the cost of the development, testing, deployment, and maintenance of application and data interfaces.”

-In our view, the main differentiator between an iPaaS and a hybrid integration platform (HIP) that an iPaaS can facilitate connectivity between two or multiple cloud-to-cloud applications, but an iPaaS that also functions as a HIP will connect any number of on-premise and cloud applications.
+In our view, the main differentiator between an iPaaS and a hybrid integration platform (HIP) is that an iPaaS can facilitate connectivity between two or multiple cloud-to-cloud applications, but an iPaaS that also functions as a HIP will connect any number of on-premise and cloud applications.
 Hybrid integration providers’ expertise in legacy system integration is invaluable for legacy system modernization.
 Legacy system modernization can significantly prolong the lifecycle of the application.
-Hybrid integrations can also ensure that data sharing can also be facilitated by using these systems from the “old-world” that wouldn’t be possible otherwise.
+Hybrid integrations can also ensure that data sharing can also be facilitated by using these systems from the “old world” that wouldn’t be possible otherwise.

 Benefits of Hybrid Integration Platforms

 One of the main reasons for an enterprise to look for a hybrid integration platform is that earlier, they invested in their IT architecture, and the company is highly dependent on the systems.
 While these systems may work just fine department by department, the legacy infrastructure doesn't adapt well to today's business need of exchanging data in real time.

 Changing these systems would be a massive project with huge risks.
 To avoid that, many decided to use hybrid integrations to connect all their systems and applications both internally and externally.
 Since cloud adoption has been accelerating, it's been imperative to find vendors that can help to connect multiple applications of different natures.